 Because the hippocampus has many densely packed layers of neurons, it generates very strong EEG signals.
 While most people using the MINDZ headset will not be relaxed & meditative, they will be paying close attention to one thing (the screen) & will therefore show some THETA.

 It’s our view that some types of ADHD/ADD result from not enough Theta and Alpha (REF).

 Delta is experienced in deep, dreamless sleep & in transcendental meditation where awareness is fully detached.
 Among many things, deep sleep is important in healing & regeneration – both physical & emotional.
 Hence, not having enough deep sleep is detrimental to your health in more ways than one.
 Hardly anyone using the MINDZ headset will show DELTA waves.

 A Mindz Brainplay session will explain not only the brainwaves that are produced by your neurons, but the way your neurons communicate with one another.

-For a copy of the ‘Brain Colour Interpretations’ used in our AirBnB or Brain Journey experiences, click HERE.
+For a copy of the ‘Brain Colour Interpretations’ used in our Brain Journey experiences, click HERE.